Central California Women's Facility

-Central California Women's Facility (CCWF) is a female-only California Department of Corrections and Rehabilitation state prison located in Chowchilla, California.
+Central California Women's Facility (CCWF) is an American women's California Department of Corrections and Rehabilitation state prison located in Chowchilla, California.
 It is across the road from Valley State Prison.
 CCWF is the second largest female correctional facility in the United States, and houses the only State of California death row for women.

 Facilities

 CCWF covers 640 acres.
 As of Fiscal Year 2006/2007, CCWF had a total of 1,205 staff and an annual operating budget of US$138 million.

 As of April 30, 2020, CCWF was incarcerating people at 131.7% of its design capacity, with 2,640 occupants.

 CCWF holds prisoners at all security levels: